-If a student is not successful in reaching the minimum threshold for the core and/or OS component, they will be issued with a U grade.
+If a student is not successful in reaching the minimum threshold for the core and/or occupational specialism component, they will be issued with a U grade.

-Awarding the final grade for each component of the technical qualification (TQ)
+Awarding the final grade for each component of the TQ

 Each core component's marks will be combined to form the overall grade for the core component.